Heroin and Prescription Opiate Addiction Task Force

 UpcomingUW Health Fair – Opioid Overdose Prevention Education & Naloxone Distribution

 (Supplies of Naloxone are limited, and have been provided through a grant awarded to King County DCHS through Adapt Pharma, to support community-based, opioid overdose prevention awareness events.)

 Watch the Facebook Live Q&A session about supervised consumption sites hosted by task force co-chairs Dr. Jeff Duchin and Brad Finegood.

 Download the task force's full report.Download (PDF) If the document does not open in your browser, right-click and "Save as".

-Download a printable PDF version of all four infographics together: Download (PDF)
+Download a printable PDF version of all five infographics together: Download (PDF)

 Promoting responsible prescribing and patient educationThe Primary Prevention Task Force Workgroup is working with medical professionals, the Bree Collaborative and others to promote responsible opioid prescribing and participate in a campaign to educate a broad audience about opioids.
 The Bree Collaborative and Washington Health Alliance's Opioid Medication & Pain flier is available in 22 languages and is provided as a patient education tool to community health centers and pharmacies.

 Opioid education series at King County librariesA successful opioid education series ("Addressing the Opiate Epidemic") was coordinated with the King County Library System, where Task Force members, partners and treatment providers provided panel presentations at seven community libraries on topics of interest in early 2017.